 The Board of Directors has five members.
-There are two members of the class of directors whose term expires in 2020 (Class III), Messrs.
-Ross and Anstiss.
-If elected at the Annual Meeting, each nominee will serve until the 2023 Annual Meeting of Stockholders or until his successor is elected and qualified or, if sooner, until his death, resignation or removal.
-Messrs.
-Ross and Anstiss are not being nominated for election, nor has any director, executive officer or other listed officer of the Company been selected as a director, executive officer or other officer pursuant to any agreement or understanding with the Company or any other person.
-Messrs.
-Ross and Anstiss have indicated their willingness to continue to serve if elected and have consented to be named as nominees.
-Due to his relationship with our Investment Advisor, as discussed in more detail below, Mr. Ross is an "interested person" of the Company as defined in section 2 (a)(19) of the 1940 Act.
-Mr. Anstiss is not an "interested person" of the Company as defined in the 1940 Act.
+Mr. Hyman is the only member of the class of directors whose term expires in 2021 (Class I).
+If elected at the Annual Meeting, Mr. Hyman will serve until the 2024 Annual Meeting of Stockholders or until his successor is elected and qualified or, if sooner, until his death, resignation or removal.
+Mr. Hyman is not being nominated for election, nor has any director, executive officer or other listed officer of the Company been selected as a director, executive officer or other officer pursuant to any agreement or understanding with the Company or any other person.
+Mr. Hyman has indicated his willingness to continue to serve if elected and has consented to be named as nominee.
+Mr. Hyman is not an "interested person" of the Company as defined in the 1940 Act.

-A stockholder can vote for or withhold his or her vote for each nominee.
+A stockholder can vote for or withhold his or her vote for the nominee.
 In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote each such proxy for the election of the nominees named below.
 If either of the nominees should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person(s) who is nominated as a replacement.
-The Board of Directors has no reason to believe that the Class III director nominees named will be unable or unwilling to serve.
+The Board of Directors has no reason to believe that the Class I director nominee named will be unable or unwilling to serve.

 Certain of our directors who are also officers of the Company may serve as directors of, or on the boards of managers of, certain of our portfolio companies.
-In addition, the Board of Directors of Fidus Mezzanine Capital, L.P., or Fund I, a wholly-owned consolidated subsidiary licensed by the U.S. Small Business Administration as a small business investment company (an "SBIC") that has elected to be treated as a business development company ("BDC") under the 1940 Act, is composed of all of the Company's directors.
+In addition, the Board of Directors of Fidus Mezzanine Capital, L.P., or Fund I, a wholly-owned consolidated subsidiary that has elected to be treated as a business development company ("BDC") under the 1940 Act, is composed of all of the Company's directors.